phax/ph-parent-pom/README.md

 ## News and noteworthy

 v3.0.2 - work in progress
+* Commented out the JUnit 5 dependencies, as they interfere with Spring Boot applications and I don't use it anyway
 * Updated to ph-buildinfo-maven-plugin 5.0.0
 * Updated to ph-csscompress-maven-plugin 8.0.0
 * Updated to ph-jscompress-maven-plugin 3.1.0